-48. In order to avoid such situations, it is absolutely essential for the bank to appraise the proposals for guarantees with the same diligence, as in the case of fund based limits, and obtain adequate cover by way of margin so as to prevent the constituents to develop a tendency of defaulting in payments when invoked guarantees are honoured by the banks.
-49. The bank is required to ensure that the guarantees issued by it are honoured without delay and hesitation when they are invoked in accordance with the terms and conditions of the guarantee deed, unless there is a Court order restraining the bank.
-50. Any decision not to honour the obligation under the guarantee invoked may be taken after careful consideration, at a fairly senior level, and only in the circumstances where the bank is satisfied that any such payment to the beneficiary would not be deemed a rightful payment in accordance with the terms and conditions of the guarantee under the Indian Contract Act, 1872.
-51. The Chief Executive Officer/chairman of the bank shall assume personal responsibility for such complaints received from Government departments.
+54. In order to avoid such situations, it is absolutely essential for the bank to appraise the proposals for guarantees with the same diligence, as in the case of fund based limits, and obtain adequate cover by way of margin so as to prevent the constituents to develop a tendency of defaulting in payments when invoked guarantees are honoured by the banks.

+55. The bank is required to ensure that the guarantees issued by it are honoured without delay and hesitation when they are invoked in accordance with the terms and conditions of the guarantee deed, unless there is a Court order restraining the bank.

+56. Any decision not to honour the obligation under the guarantee invoked may be taken after careful consideration, at a fairly senior level, and only in the circumstances where the bank is satisfied that any such payment to the beneficiary would not be deemed a rightful payment in accordance with the terms and conditions of the guarantee under the Indian Contract Act, 1872.

+57. The Chief Executive Officer/chairman of the bank shall assume personal responsibility for such complaints received from Government departments.

 Sufficient powers shall be delegated to the line functionaries so that delay on account of reference to higher authorities for payment under the guarantee does not occur.
-52. For any non-payment of guarantee in time, staff accountability shall be fixed and stern disciplinary action including award of major penalty such as dismissal, shall be taken against the delinquent officials at all levels.
-53. Where the bank has executed bank guarantees in favour of Customs and Central Excise authorities to cover differential duty amounts in connection with interim orders issued by High Courts, the guarantee amount shall be released immediately when they are invoked on vacation of the stay orders by Courts.
-The bank shall not hold back the amount on the pretext that it would affect their liquidity position.